Celebrating Eleven Years Online...!

 Inevitably, all boats involve compromise!

-Many of the above 'gimmicks' are pandered in order to get the attention of potential buyers, or worse, in order to justify a compromise that has been made necessary by another compromise...!
+Many of the above 'features' are pandered in order to get the attention of potential buyers, or worse, in order to justify a compromise that has been made necessary by a prior compromise...!

-Such gimmicks can in fact become a real obstacle to good design.
-Many who are fairly new to boating will be attracted to these offbeat "features."
-There is the tendency for the novice to become fixated on some unusual feature or other which he may have recently read about, often being unwilling to abandon it until much effort (and consequent engineering expense) has been expended in pursuit of that feature, and if the notion is bizarre enough it may ultimately need to be corrected on the finished boat.
+Such 'gimmicks' can in fact become a real obstacle to good design.
+Many who are fairly new to boating will be intrigued by and thus attracted to these offbeat "features."
+There is the tendency for the novice to become fixated on some unusual feature or other which may have recently been read about, often being unwilling to abandon it until much effort (and consequent design expense) has been expended in pursuit of that feature.
+And, if the notion is bizarre enough it may ultimately need to be corrected on the finished boat.

-These various gimmicks should be seen for what they are: simply marketing tricks put upon an inexperienced and unsuspecting public.
+These various gimmicks should be seen for what they are: simply marketing ploys foisted upon an inexperienced and unsuspecting public.
 For every claimed advantage, one must relentlessly ask what the possible disadvantage may be.

 Innovation